aftix/hblog/katex/post/bacon.md

 ## Adaptive Step Size Methods

 Still, all of these methods have a problem.
-The step size, !LATEX inline h!LATEX!, is the same for complicated interesting parts of the solution and boring flat parts!
+The step size, !LATEX~ h!LATEX!, is the same for complicated interesting parts of the solution and boring flat parts!
 Ideally, the step size will be small in the complex bits and large in the flat bits to minimize computation time.
 Enter